curie-data-factory/health-data-metrics/docs/full-installation.md

 # HDM Full Installation

-This Tutorial guides you on How to install install full stack on your local machine.
+This Tutorial guides you on How to install hdm full stack on your local machine.

 **⚠️	 REQUIREMENTS ⚠️**